 #1 Liquid Masque By Philocali, $129

-First of all, where has this product been all my life?
+First of all, where has this facial mask been all my life?
 I have only one word for it: amazing!
 This three-in-one magic bottle is what all women need to have.

 Liquid Masque By Philocali lifts, brightens and moisturises all in one.
 If you’re a busy lady and don’t have time for a skincare routine, just use four squirts of this spray, massage your face a little, let it dry and you’re ready to party!
 I’ve been using it for a month now, and the bottle is still not empty.
 And my skin feels more hydrated and brighter.

-This product is rinse-free and forms a natural collagen film to protect your skin and rejuvenate your complexion, giving a healthy-looking glow.
+This facial mask is rinse-free and forms a natural collagen film to protect your skin and rejuvenate your complexion, giving a healthy-looking glow.
 I really love this product and I will definitely continue to use it.

 – Susan Knudsen-Pickles